To Be or not to Be: the role of rotation in modeling Galactic Be X-ray Binaries: Results

-To consider the accuracy of our Be-XRB modeling, we compare to observed distributions of systems in the plane of $P_\mathrm{orb}$ and eccentricity $e$ shown in \autoref{fig:HMXB_population_p_vs_e_data}, where all detached systems' time-sampled evolution is weighted by their detached lifetime as in \autoref{eqn:w_t_det}.
-The left panel shows the baseline population containing CO+star binaries, with three main groups: an excess of circular systems at $\log(P_\mathrm{orb}/\mathrm{d}) \simeq 2$, moderately eccentric binaries at $\log(P_\mathrm{orb}/\mathrm{d}) \simeq 0.5-2.5$, and higher eccentricity, wide systems with $\log(P_\mathrm{orb}/\mathrm{d}) \gtrsim 3$.
-The right panel shows the Be-XRB subpopulation after applying our modeling selection criteria onto the baseline population, with observed Be-XRBs from \cite{Fortin2023AA} overlaid (systems listed in \autoref{table:Fortin_BeXRB_params}).
+The right panel of \autoref{fig:HMXB_population_p_vs_e_data} shows the Be-XRB subpopulation after applying our modeling selection criteria onto the baseline population, with observed Be-XRBs from \cite{Fortin2023AA} overlaid (systems listed in \autoref{table:Fortin_BeXRB_params}).
 Our selection criteria for Be-XRBs (\S\ref{sec:methods:Be_XRB_modeling}), are systems which simultaneously satisfy the following: rapid donor rotation ($\rot{}>0.5$), B-type donor mass ($M_\mathrm{d}>3~M_\odot$), interaction with the decretion disk ($r_\mathrm{peri} < r_\mathrm{disk}$), and X-ray bright ($L_X>10^{34}~\mathrm{erg~s^{-1}}$).
 As an initial comparison, our fiducial modeling can reproduce the broad orbital characteristics of Galactic Be-XRBs, with a high density of our models in the short period $\log(P_\mathrm{orb}/\mathrm{d}) \simeq 1$, low eccentricity $e \lesssim 0.2$ region, which we discuss further in \ref{sec:discussion:comp_to_obs}.
 Furthermore, our simulated population exhibits a similar correlation between orbital period and eccentricity to that in the observed population.

 We also compare the one-dimensional $\log_{10}(P_\mathrm{orb}/\mathrm{d})$ distribution between our baseline and Be-XRB model populations in \autoref{fig:period_dist_Fortin} with the observed period distribution with 46 systems listed in \autoref{table:Fortin_BeXRB_params}.
 Our models have a slight preference towards shorter orbital periods, with a flat peak around $\log(P_\mathrm{orb}/\mathrm{d}) \simeq 1-2$, compared to the observed population which appears to be peaking closer to $\log(P_\mathrm{orb}/\mathrm{d}) \simeq 2$.
 Overall, the majority of the orbital period distribution of our Be-XRB models and the observed population overlap with minima and maxima around $\log_{10}(P_\mathrm{orb}/\mathrm{d}) \simeq 0.5$ and $\log_{10}(P_\mathrm{orb}/\mathrm{d}) \simeq 3.5$, respectively.